From Season 4 Theory Tracker: Every Mystery, Updated Weekly

 Season 4 is the setup.
 The finale is coming, and the loop has to break or the show becomes one.

-This article will be updated weekly as new Season 4 episodes air.
-Theories that get confirmed or debunked will be marked accordingly.
+Last updated June 10, 2026 (through Episode 7, "Best Laid Plans").
+This article is updated weekly as new Season 4 episodes air.
+Theories that get confirmed or debunked are marked accordingly.